nullstone-modules/aws-network/README.md

 # block-aws-network

-Nullstone Block with network configured with public and private subnets across 3 AZs.
+Nullstone Block standing up an AWS network configured with IPv6 enabled, and public and private subnets across 3 AZs.
-IPv6 is enabled.

 ## Inputs